 The method of conjugation is a critical element in the development and manufacture of any lateral flow assay.
-The potential conjugation technologies have grown over recent years as the demand for quantitative and more sensitivity assays has increased.
-In this blog we explore the options open to you.
+The potential conjugation technologies have grown over recent years as the demand for quantitative and more sensitive assays has increased.
+In this blog, we explore the options open to you.

 The first commercially available lateral flow assay, Unipath’s Clearview home pregnancy test, was launched in 1988 and used blue latex as the signal reagent, generating a blue coloured line.
 Whilst latex continues to be used effectively in a number of lateral flow assays, innovation has led to a range of alternative options being available including gold, silver, platinum, carbon, fluorescence and magnetic.

 The decision as to which label to use as a signal reagent depends on a number of factors:

 For visually-read assays the detection particle must be large enough to be seen but not so large as to overwhelm the antibody (or antigen) conjugated to its surface through steric hindrance.
 These particles usually run from 10-100 nm in diameter, but there are always exceptions.

 Gold, Coloured Latex and Carbon are commonly used for visual assays.